Open Positions for Metropolitan Nashville Public Schools

 Sensory Requirements” refers to hearing, sight, touch, taste, and smell necessary to perform the tasks required by the position efficiently.

-The position requires normal visual acuity and field of vision, hearing, and speaking.
+The position requires normal visual acuity and field of vision, hearing, speaking, color perception, sense of smell, and texture perception.

 AMERICANS WITH DISABILITIES ACT COMPLIANCE